- Press Center

 By the end of the reporting year, over 20,000 foundation piles for the LNG plant were installed, over 2,000 pile caps were installed on the piles, and more than 17,000 cubic meters of concrete was poured for the foundation.
 Compressor equipment for the first train, seven (7) modules and the backup heater were installed on the prepared concrete foundations, as well as over 6,000 tons of steel work pipe racks.
 The construction of a power plant with a rated capacity of 376 MW was underway: four (4) gas turbine units with a capacity of 47 MW each were installed on the concrete foundations.
 The outer concrete walls were completed as well as the installation of the roof on the project’s four (4) LNG tanks, and the work on installing the internal multi-layer walls was underway.

-Construction on the first LNG train was 84% completes at end of the third quarter 2016.
+Construction on the first LNG train was 87% completes at end of 2016.

 Airport Sabetta serves regular flights from Moscow, Samara and Novy Urengoy from February 2015.